zuyux/junta/readme.md

 ### Additional Processes and Considerations:
 - **Early Exit**: If a participant decides to exit the JUNTA before their turn, the smart contract will penalize them (e.g., losing rewards or reputation).
-- **Referral Rewards**: If Alice refers new participants (like Bob, Charlie, David, or Eve) to the dApp, she can earn additional $HUN tokens for each new user.
+- **Referral Rewards**: If Alice refers new participants (like Bob, Charlie, David, or Eve) to the dApp, she can earn additional $ROX tokens for each new user that completes round.
 - **P2P sBTC Acquisition**: Participants can acquire sBTC via P2P trades within the platform, making it easier for them to join JUNTAs without external exchanges.

 ## 💡 Features